The Story of an Hour: Liberation

 "The Story of an Hour" sparked controversy because of its commentary on the roles of women of the late 19th century.
 Many women were restricted by expectations placed upon them.
 They were to be treated like property of their husbands and in turn had little to no freedom.
 The internal struggle of Mrs. Mallard's in response to her husband's death encapsulates what many women who felt trapped in their marriages may have felt.
 Her struggle is a reflection of societal expectations that constrict the freedom of women not only physically, but emotionally and mentally.
-At first, Mrs. Mallard sobs immediately.
+At first, Mrs. Mallard sobs.
 It is a compulsory reaction that is expected of her.
-This mental block is a result of the deeply rooted patriarchal society that does not allow a woman the ability to realize their wants and needs for themselves only.
-It is when she isolates herself that she can process her true emotions—those of joy and overwhelming liberation as she thinks of a future without her husband.
+This mental block is a result of the deeply rooted patriarchal society that does not allow women the ability to realize their wants and needs for themselves alone.
+It is when she isolates herself that she can process her true emotions—those of joy and a feeling of freedom as she thinks of a future without her husband.

 Identity

-With this newfound freedom Mrs. Mallard is allowed to imagine a life with her own identity where she rejects this societal convention to conform into a sort of commodity within the patriarchal society for their desire or to simply serve as a function of it.
-Mrs. Mallard wants to live for herself, unbound by her husband and all those around her.
-As a woman, her identity is her husband.
-Without her husband, she is truly free, to live a life where she does not have to serve him.
-With this freedom she is able to explore her identity.
+With her husband's absence, Mrs. Mallard begins to imagine a more independent life and reflects on the social expectations placed upon women within a patriarchal society.
+She envisions a future in which she is able to live according to her desires rather than primarily in relation to her husband.
+The story presents marriage and gender roles as central influencers on her sense of identity and personal freedom.